ember-learn/deprecation-app/content/ember/v3/array-observers.md

 current state during the update, and cache portions of the computation so that you do not need to redo all of it.

-It is also possible that you have some code which must run whenever the array has changed, and must run eagerly.
+It is also possible that you have some code that must run whenever the array has changed, and must run eagerly.
 For instance, the array fragment from `ember-data-model-fragments` has some logic for signalling to the parent record that it has changed, which looks like this (simplified):